brandon-powers/ddg/README.md

   The goal of this project is to write a tool that connects to relational data stores and outputs the dependency graph, where a node represents a table and an edge represents a dependency.
 The initial idea here is to use the foreign key constraints on a table to achieve this.

+TODO:
+- Figure out how to test the dependency graph for each supported data store.
+As well as the adapter behavior itself.
+Really, set up a test structure to reliably test this stuff.
+- Implement a CLI, explain the programmatic interface clearly as well
+- Clean up and add to the README
+- Tag/release gem at 0.1.0 and publish it to RubyGems (test if it's as easy as `gem install dgg`)
+- Add a CHANGELOG.md, add that this gem relies on SemVer with a link
+- Clearly define interfaces
+- Provide examples of why this is useful, such as for data pipelines during ETL, for a dependent load order, or other use cases.
+Highlight all of the use cases clearly, with both interfaces.
+- Create a gif at the top-level of the README to demonstrate basic usage to grab attention.
+Maybe a logo?
+- Clearly define external dependencies
+- Explain design/architecture decisions, trade-offs, reasoning.
+Duck-typing over abstract class-like inheritance, adapter factory.
+- Contribution?
+Include easy ways to contribute.
+- Git hooks?

 ## Installation

 Add this line to your application's Gemfile: